-We know from research that breast milk is a nutritionally adequate food and it gives you a baby everything that he needs, all in the right amounts.
-Your baby’s digestive system is far more able to cope with foods at six months those foreign proteins coming into his body.
+We know from research that breast milk is a nutritionally adequate food and it gives your baby everything that he needs, all in the right amounts, and your baby’s digestive system is far more able to cope with foods at six months those foreign proteins coming into his body.
 There’s a full complement of enzymes then, ready to digest that food.

-We also know that waiting until six months can reduce your baby’s risk of developing food related allergies and intolerance’s, especially where there’s a family history.
-Another study has also shown the reduction in risk of things like pneumonia and recurrent ear infections, when they’ve compared babies who’ve been exclusively breastfed for six months as opposed to a shorter period of time.
+And we also know that waiting until six months can reduce your baby’s risk of developing food related allergies and intolerances, especially where there’s a family history.
+And another study has also shown the reduction in risk of things like pneumonia and recurrent ear infections, when they’ve compared babies who’ve been exclusively breastfed for six months as opposed to a shorter period of time.

 We live in an age when there’s so much talk about obesity and how to reduce the obesity epidemic, and exclusive breastfeeding can reduce your baby’s risk of obesity.
 There are so many studies now which are showing that really positive link.

-When we used to give babies puree much earlier on, maybe around the four month mark – those babies were often just pushing that food out of their mouth, and that reflex will disappear.
-You may feel that if your baby can use his palm to scoop up food and try to put it into his mouth, that he’s ready for solids.
+And when we used to give babies puree much earlier on, maybe around the four month mark – those babies were often just pushing that food out of their mouth, and that reflex will disappear – and you may feel that if your baby can use his palm to scoop up food and try to put it into his mouth, that he’s ready for solids.
 But he really does need to be able to have a pincer grasp, and that is being able to pick up that food between his thumb and forefinger himself and bring it to his own mouth.

-Of course vegetables are a great food – but remember to wash them and peel them and cook them until they’re tender so that it’s much more easy for your baby to eat those foods.
-Mashed potatoes as good as well and sweet mashed potato, or cut into chunks.
+And of course vegetables are a great food – but remember to wash them and peel them and cook them until they’re tender so that it’s much more easy for your baby to eat those foods.
+Mashed potatoes are good as well and sweet mashed potato, all cut into chunks.
 All of these are great first foods.

 And it is important that babies around the six month mark do need to get that extra zinc and iron from the food, so meats like well cooked chicken and even beef that’s very easy to eat shredded into very small pieces.
-Those things are good, and fish too.
-Make sure that there’s no bones in the fish.
+Those things are good, and fish too – but make sure that there’s no bones in the fish.

 If your baby has already been diagnosed with a food allergy or intolerance, or you yourself have such a thing or hay fever, asthma or eczema, any of those allergic illnesses, then it’s always good to speak with your health care provider and/or a dietitian.

-Finally I must just mention that if your baby has been born prematurely or low birth weight, you may not have had enough iron stores at birth to have lasted the full six months before the introduction of solids, so your babies can be supplemented with iron for six months if necessary, and breastfeeding can continue and then the introduction of solids.
+And finally I must just mention that if your baby has been born prematurely or low birth weight, you may not have had enough iron stores at birth to have lasted the full six months before the introduction of solids, so your babies can be supplemented with iron before six months if necessary, and breastfeeding can continue and then the introduction of solids.